 About

-She is a recipient of the Joan Mitchell Foundation Painters & Sculptors Grant, U.S. Latinx Art Forum Charla Fund, Brother Thomas Fellowship, SMFA Traveling Fellowship, Artist Resource Trust Grant, Visual Arts Finalist of the Cintas Knight Foundation, and the Massachusetts Cultural Council Fellowship.
+Rydz is a recipient of the Artadia Award, Joan Mitchell Foundation Painters & Sculptors Grant, U.S. Latinx Art Forum Charla Fund, Brother Thomas Fellowship, SMFA Traveling Fellowship, and Mass Cultural Council Fellowship.
+She has collaborated on community projects with the ICA Watershed, Ethelbert Cooper Gallery of African & African American Art, Boston University's 808 Gallery, and MIT List Visual Arts Center.

-Rydz’s artwork has been featured in Boston Art Review, TIME, Hyperallergic, The Boston Globe, Science Friday, WGBH, Edible Boston, WBUR, among others.
-Her work is part of collections including the Federal Reserve Bank, Barr Foundation, Tufts University Art Galleries, Fitchburg Art Museum, DeCordova Museum, and Fidelity Investments.
+Rydz’s work has been featured in The Art Newspaper, TIME, Hyperallergic, The Boston Globe, Science Friday, Boston Art Review, Edible Boston, and WBUR.
+Her work is included in the collections of the Federal Reserve Bank, Barr Foundation, Tufts University Art Galleries, Fitchburg Art Museum, DeCordova Museum, and Fidelity Investments.

 Rydz received her MFA from the School of the Museum of Fine Arts at Tufts University and is currently Professor at Massachusetts College of Art and Design.